sagar30051991/nifty_erpnext/erpnext/docs/user/manual/en/CRM/contact.md

 ### Address Titles

 The Address Title (Name of person or organization that this address belongs to) is a free format unlinked field.
-The ID is automatically created from the Address Title and Address Type.
-(AddressTitle-AddressType).
+The ID is automatically created from the Address Title upper score Address Type.
+(AdressTitle-AddressType).

 ### Address Linking